user-mobileapi/apim-docs/README.md

       apimdocs.InitDocs('api');

-      _where api is directory we need to store documents (api/docs/html)_
+      *where api is directory we need to store documents(api/docs/html)*

   ```

 ###How does it work?

- * module will read each markdown files in md directory and convert into html files correspondent, the html files will keep in
+ * module will read each markdown files in md directory and convert into html files correspondent, the html files will be kept in
-      the destination directory of app for example [api];the structure of the document will be _[api]/docs/html_;
+      the destination directory of app for example [api];the structure of the document will be *[api]/docs/html*;
       Each html file shares the same template which is located inside lib/layout.html.
- * module will also create index.html which contain all links to each html on the fly inside_[api]/docs_;
+ * module will also create index.html which contain all links to each html on the fly inside *[api]/docs*;
       Index.html uses template which is located inside lib/indexLayout.html.